-NOLA Keeping AD from Lakers a Small but Significant Win for Small-Market Teams
+NOLA Keeping Anthony Davis from Lakers a Win for Small-Market Teams

-NOLA Keeping AD from Lakers a Small but Significant Win for Small-Market TeamsFebruary 8, 2019
+NOLA Keeping Anthony Davis from Lakers a Win for Small-Market TeamsFebruary 8, 2019

 As the clock crept toward 3 p.m.
 ET on Thursday and a trade that would send Anthony Davis to the Lakers died a slow, quiet death, front offices around the league watched with a vested interest.
 Especially those front offices located in cities not unlike New Orleans—cities that wear the NBA’s small-market albatross with both a sense of pride and dread.